ensdomains/docs/ens-improvement-proposals/ensip-17-evmchain-reverse-resolution.md

 #### Example for an EVM Address

 To determine the avatar URI for a specific EVM chain address, the client MUST reverse-resolve the address by querying the ENS registry on Ethereum for the resolver of `<address>.<evmChainId>.reverse`, where `<address>` is the lowercase hex-encoded Ethereum address, without leading '0x'.
-Then, the client calls `.text(namehash('<address>.<evmChainId>.reverse'), 'avatar')` to retrieve the avatar URI for the address.
+Then, the client calls `.text(namehash('<address>.e<evmChainId>.reverse'), 'avatar')` to retrieve the avatar URI for the address.

-If a resolver is returned for the reverse record, but calling `text` causes a revert or returns an empty string, the client MUST call `.name(namehash('<address>.<evmChainId>.reverse'))`.
+If a resolver is returned for the reverse record, but calling `text` causes a revert or returns an empty string, the client MUST call `.name(namehash('<address>.e<evmChainId>.reverse'))`.
 If this method returns a valid ENS name, the client MUST:

-1. Validate that the reverse record is valid, by resolving the returned name and calling `addr` on the resolver, checking it matches the original <chainId> address.
+1. Validate that the reverse record is valid, by resolving the returned name and calling `addr` on the resolver, checking it matches the original evmChainId (converted to cointype) address.
-2. Perform [ENSIP-12 Avatar resolution](https://docs.ens.domains/ensip/12) on the primary name.
+2. Perform [ENSIP-12 Avatar text record resolution](https://docs.ens.domains/ensip/12) on the primary name.

 A failure at any step of this process MUST be treated by the client identically as a failure to find a valid avatar URI.